THAVASHANKARRAJA/chess/README.md

 <a name="credits"></a>
 ## Credits
-All three engines were written by Boo Sung Kim, but the move log and the GUI engine code was initially inspired by Eddie Sharick and the AI engine was originally inspired by Sebastian Lague's pseudocode.

-Special thanks to Savid for helping me beta test the chess game many times.
+Special thanks to selva for helping me beta test the chess game many times.

-<a name="license"></a>
-## License
-This project is licensed under the GNU GPLv3 License - see the [LICENSE](./LICENSE) file for details.